 Sewing Your Labels On

 Stitching your brand labels on is the most secure method, whether that is by machine or hand stitching.
 If properly sewed, the label will stay attached to your product throughout its lifetime while staying flexible and strong.
+When opting for woven brand labels or custom logo tags, consider incorporating sew-on patches for added versatility.
+This method ensures a robust attachment, and the label or tag remains securely affixed to your product.
 There are many ways to securely stitch on your woven brand labels depending on the shape and fold of your choice.

 Flat Labels Without Folds